-If your keys are lost or stolen and you don't have an extra coded key, you will need to have your vehicle towed to a dealership.
+If your keys are lost or stolen and you don't have an extra coded key, you will need to have your vehicle towed to an authorized dealer.
 The key codes need to be erased from your vehicle and new coded keys will need to be programmed.